-Every year in America 24,500 men and 10,000 women suffer from liver cancer, according to the CDC (CDC).
+Every year in America 24,500 men and 10,000 women suffer from liver cancer, according to the Centers for Disease Control (CDC).
 October is Liver Cancer Awareness Month, where the spotlight is put on those suffering from this disease and showing how medical professionals are working toward a cure.

 The liver is located on the upper right-hand side of the body behind the ribs.
 The liver works to remove waste products and worn-out cells, filter and process chemicals from food and alcohol, and produce bile, the acidic liquid that helps to digest fats and eliminate waste products (CDC).